-- Construction continued on the Shops Building Replacement Project.
-The scope of this project is to construct a new building to house the Auto Collision/Painting, Air-conditioning/Refrigeration, Automotive Technology and Welding Programs of the Industry and Technology Division.
-Site improvements to the adjacent area are also included. - Construction continued on the Industry & Technology Building Modernization Project (formerly Math & Computer Science).
-The scope of this project is to perform a complete building systems modernization and reconfiguration of internal space to accommodate the needs of the Industry and Technology Division Programs designated to occupy the area.
-Some programs outside of this division will also occupy portions of the renovated building.
-Included is the Information Technology Services Division. - Construction was completed on the Science Technology Engineering and Math (STEM) Center.
-The scope of this project was to convert the lower level of the Natural Science Building to support the program requirements of STEM. - The design phase was completed on the Channel Parking Lot F Structure Improvement Project and is currently being reviewed by the Division of the State Architect.
-The scope of this project is to repair all deficiencies identified in the conditions assessment report, and upgrade the structure to meet current code requirements including seismic upgrade. - Construction was completed on the Channel Parking Lot F Structure Repair Project.
-The project consisted of removal, repair and replacement of expansion joints, concrete areas, and drains. - Due to the need for additional parking, the design phase began on the Parking Lot C Project.
-This parking structure will provide 1,443 parking stalls on the north side of campus. - A new Student Services Building is currently in the design phase.
-Programs in the new building will include: Admissions & Records, International Students, Veterans, Assessment and Testing, CalWORKs/CARE/EOPS, Career & Transfer Center, Counseling, Enrollment Services, Financial Aid, First Year Experience, Outreach & School Relations, Special Resources, Community Education, Foster Care, and the Language Academy. - The design began for a new gymnasium building.
-This is the first project identified in the 2012 FMP.
-Programs in this new building include the basketball, volleyball, and other indoor sports programs.
-Constructing this building will allow P.E and Athletic programs to continue during the implementation of the FMP.
+- Construction was completed on the Shops Building Replacement Project, which is now the Center for Applied Technology (CAT).
+The scope of this project was to construct a new building to house the Auto Collision/Painting, Air Conditioning/Refrigeration, Automotive Technology and Welding programs of the Industry & Technology Division.
+Site improvements to the adjacent area were also included. - Construction was completed on the Industry & Technology Building Modernization Project, formerly Math & Computer Science, and now the Industry Technology Education Center (ITEC).
+The scope of this project was to perform a complete building systems modernization and reconfiguration of internal space to accommodate the needs of the Industry & Technology Division programs designated to occupy the area.
+Some programs outside of this division now occupy portions of the renovated building.
+Included is the Information Technology Department. - Construction continues on the Athletic Education & Fitness Complex Stadium Phase 2 Project.
+The scope of this project is the construction of a new stadium, incorporating a running track and field for both football and soccer.
+Various support facilities such as a field house will also be included in this venue. - The design phase was completed on the Channel Parking Lot F Structure Improvement Project and is currently being reviewed by the Division of the State Architect.
+The scope of this project is to repair all deficiencies identified in the conditions assessment report, and upgrade the structure to meet current code requirements including seismic upgrade. - The design phase was completed on the Lot C Parking Structure Project and is currently being reviewed by the Division of the State Architect.
+This parking structure will provide 1,443 parking stalls on the north side of campus. - The design phase was completed on the new Student Services Building and is currently being reviewed by the Division of the State Architect.
+Programs in the new building will include; Admissions & Records, International Students, Veterans, Assessment and Testing, CalWORKs/CARE/EOPS, Career & Transfer Center, Counseling, Enrollment Services, Financial Aid, First Year Experience, Outreach & School Relations, Special Resource Center, Community Education, Foster Care & Kinship Education, and the Language Academy. - The design phase was completed on the Gymnasium Building and is currently being reviewed by the Division of the State Architect.
+This is the first project identified in the 2012 Facilities Master Plan.
+This new building will house basketball, volleyball, and other indoor sports programs.
+Constructing this building will allow physical education and athletic programs to continue during the implementation of the Facilities Master Plan.